 The UAPB has on-campus police 24 hours a day 7 days a week.
 University facilities are open and accessible during normal business hours and into the evening hours for night classes.
-The buildings are accessible to members of the community and visitors.
 Tours may be scheduled through the Office of Admissions.
-Visitor parking is allowed in visitor parking areas only, temporary permit must be obtained to park in this area.
+Visitor parking is allowed in visitor parking areas only; temporary permit must be obtained to park in this area.
 To obtain parking permission, please call University Police at 870-575-8102.

 Administrative buildings are typically closed and locked at 5:00 p.m.
 Academic facilities are locked after the last class scheduled in the facility.
 Service buildings (i.e., library, university center) are open during posted hours.